drogue-iot/drogue-device/README.md

 See the [documentation](https://book.drogue.io/drogue-device/dev/index.html) for more about the architecture, how to write device drivers, and for some examples.

+Got to our [homepage](https://www.drogue.io) to learn more about the Drogue IoT project.

 ## What are Actors?

 Actors make it convenient to write stateful concurrent systems using message passing.
 Actors only process one message at a time, and communicate with other actors by sending messages to their addresses.
 Actors compose easily due to their decoupled nature, making it easier to maintain an expanding code base.